• 5 min read

 Key Takeaways:

-With Dubai’s population continuing to grow and real estate transactions reaching record highs in 2025, more buyers, sellers, and investors are engaging with the market than ever before.
-Whether you're purchasing your first home, investing in off-plan property, or transferring ownership, understanding the applicable fees is essential, especially as Dubai’s fee structure may differ from what many expats and non-residents are used to.
+With Dubai’s population continuing to grow and real estate transactions reaching record highs in recent years, more buyers, sellers, and investors are entering the market than ever before.
+Whether you’re purchasing your first home, investing in off-plan property, or transferring ownership, understanding the applicable fees is essential, especially as Dubai’s fee structure may differ from what many expats and non-residents are used to.

 Table of Content